 Preheat the oven to 425°F.

 Combine the flour, baking powder, baking soda and salt in a mixing bowl.
-Add the butter and work it in (I used my fingers) until the mixture is crumbly.
-Add the ham and cheese, mixing to distribute.
+Add the butter and work it in (I used my fingers) until the mixture is crumbly, then add the ham and cheese.
 Add the buttermilk and mix just till everything is evenly moistened.

 Bake the biscuits for 20 to 25 minutes (mine were done in 20) or until they're a medium- to deep-golden brown.